ingram1987/tping/README.md

 # tping
 tping, or TrackPing, is a utility that will track ping times and export them into a CSV file for further analysis.
 Typical usage is for monitoring a network device or internet connection for latency or drops.
 Currently tping will ping the specified hostname or ip once every 2 seconds, 43200 times, which comes out to around 24 hours.
 This is so you can leave tping running for a day, and then analyze the results.
-The command can be stopped at any time by pressing ctrl + c.
+The command can be stopped at any time by pressing ctrl + c. tping depends on .NET Framework 2.0 or greater.

 Usage:
 tping.exe [hostname|ip]